 |Within a month||8%|

 Preliminary evidence shows that sauna exposure may be beneficial to treating Lyme disease.

-A 2020 research study suggested that pairing an anti-microbial-based protocol with infrared sauna exposure can help to treat the symptoms of Lyme disease.
+A 2020 research study suggested that pairing an anti-microbial-based protocol with infrared sauna exposure can help treat Lyme disease’s symptoms.
 The patient showed a notable improvement in resting blood pressure and sodium levels after 10 sauna sessions (3 per week for 2.5 weeks) was added to her treatment plan.

 Furthermore, a 2015 study published in the Clinical Infectious Diseases journal detailed several unorthodox alternative therapies, including sauna bathing, to treat Lyme disease.
-Infrared and steam saunas were shown to aid in forcing pathogens out of the cells.
+Infrared and steam saunas were shown to aid in removing pathogens from the cells.

 Sweating is one of the main ways our body removes toxins, especially the ones associated with Lyme disease.
-Because those infected have overloaded and weakened livers and kidneys, sauna bathing can help alleviate some of that stress by dispelling harmful neurotoxins via the apocrine sweat glands.
+Because those infected have an overloaded or weakened liver or kidneys, sauna bathing can help alleviate some of that stress by removing harmful neurotoxins via the apocrine sweat glands.

-Benefits of using a sauna for Lyme disease
+9 potential benefits of infrared sauna for Lyme disease

 There are some other advantages of “sweating it out” if you have contracted Lyme disease.